Hero Image

 Ribs arrow steady

-Both the 42% fat and 72% lean trimmings continued to increase.
-Supply is good and demand is improving, according to analysts who note that since pork trimmings can substitute for beef trimmings, there is a risk of volatility in the pork trimmings markets, as the beef market is currently very strong.
-Historically, the pork trimming markets are firm to higher into early April.
+72% lean trimmings pivoted lower, while 42% fat trimmings continued to drop.
+Supply is good and demand is mostly supportive, according to analysts, who note that since pork trimmings can substitute for beef trimmings, there is a risk of volatility in the pork trimmings markets, as the beef market is currently very strong.
+Traditionally, the pork trimming markets have remained largely range‑bound heading into May, with no clear signal of a significant move either up or down, but become significantly bullish during the summer months as grilling season demand picks up.
+Traditionally, the pork trimming markets increase during June as grilling season ramps up and drives stronger demand from further-processors.

 Commodity Trends at Your Fingertips: Dive into the Farmer's Report